Azure/azure-openapi-validator/docs/rules.md

 Please refer to [lro-post-must-not-use-original-url-as-final-state.md](./lro-post-must-not-use-original-url-as-final-state.md) for details.

+### LroPostReturn

+A long running Post operation should return 200 with response schema and 202 without response schema.

+Please refer to [lro-post-return.md](./lro-post-return.md) for details.

 ### ProvisioningStateSpecified

 This is a rule introduced to validate if a LRO PUT and PATCH operations response schema has "ProvisioningState" property specified.